How can I secure my iPhone, iPad, or iPod touch?

 Important:At Indiana University, if you use your device to access or store electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA), do not use a non-IU cloud service (e.g., iCloud or Google) to back up your device data (regardless of the strength of your iCloud password).
-For more on ePHI and HIPAA at IU, see At IU, where can I find information about IRB requirements for working with HIPAA-regulated research data?
+For more on ePHI and HIPAA at IU, see At IU, where can I find information about IRB requirements for research that involves HIPAA-regulated PHI?

 Wiping data from your device